Salvador, Brazil: A complete travel guide with the top things to do

 General information

-Frequently doubts about Salvador:
+Frequently asked questions about Salvador:

 In Salvador there are 2,9 million inhabitants, making it the most populous city in Bahia and the 4th most populous in Brazil.